nishantjr/dafny-semantics/dafny.md

        </k>
 ```

-`#resetVariables` statements: resets all variables in the store.
-This is needed
+`#resetVariables` statements: resets all variables in the store to an
-at cutpoints that separate basic paths.
+unconstrained symbolic value.
+This is needed at cutpoints that separate basic
+paths.

 ```k
   syntax Statement ::= "#resetVariables" ";" [klabel(resetVariablesStatement)]